-How to prepare Tofu is one of the most frequent questions I am asked by friends and people inclined to decrease their meat consumption.
-Here is a quick tip!
+How to prepare tofu?
+This is one of the most frequent questions I am asked by friends and people inclined to decrease their meat consumption.
+Tofu can be a little intimidating to prepare if you’re not familiar with it.
+But don’t let that stop you from giving it a try!
+This versatile ingredient is a great way to add protein and flavor to your meals.

-When I was first introduced to Tofu, it was certainly not love at first sight.
-It did not hate either; I have always been curious about healthy foods.
+When I first tried tofu, it was certainly not love at first sight.
+However, I did not hate either; I have always been curious about healthy foods.

 The fact that it lacked flavor was a downer for me, but it was the same characteristic, the one that I learned later to love.